Currency black market shows limits of Egypt's recovery

 Mursi's fall cleared the way for Egypt to obtain billions of dollars in aid from the military-backed government's allies in the Gulf - Saudi Arabia, the United Arab Emirates and Kuwait - although other billions have had to be returned to Qatar, which backed Mursi's Muslim Brotherhood.

-Authorities have stabilised the Egyptian pound's exchange rate against the dollar in the official market.
+Authorities have stabilized the Egyptian pound's exchange rate against the dollar in the official market.
 A slide in the central bank's foreign currency reserves to near-crisis levels has also been halted, although reserves remain at half their level before the Egyptian revolution of early 2011.

 But the central bank still appears unable to provide the economy with nearly as many dollars as it needs, while many Egyptians see the risk of further weakness in the Egyptian pound down the road.
 So they are willing to buy dollars at big mark-ups in the black market.